 The Physical Connection:

-Aids in clearing tension from the head and neck.
-A blood cleanser and detoxifier, it’s also a very energizing stone.
-Strengthens the immune system preventing minor illnesses and disease.
-Stabilizes DNA and RNA.
-Helps the autonomic nervous system and restores it.
-Beneficial for Chronic Fatigue Syndrome, general tiredness, depression, and stress.
+Ametrine is thought to aids in clearing tension from the head and neck.
+It is believed to be a blood cleanser, detoxifier, and energizing stone.
+It is said to strengthen the immune system preventing minor illnesses and diseases.
+It is also thought to stabilize DNA and RNA.
+It is said to help the autonomic nervous system, chronic fatigue syndrome, general tiredness, depression, and stress.

 The Chakras Connected to Ametrine:

 Worldwide.
 It’s said that in the 1600s Ametrine was first introduced to Europe as a gift given to the Queen of Spain by a conquistador after he received an Ametrine mine in Bolivia as a dowry by marrying a princess named Anahi from the Ayoreos tribe.
 Following that, the mine was inactive for more than three hundred years and then discovered once again in the 1960s which made Ametrine available in the 1970s.
 This mine is still active, and it’s now named Anahi after the princess.
 This mine also has amethyst and citrine.

 Rarity, Value & Variations: